hashicorp/vault/website/source/docs/http/sys-generate-root.html.md

 ---
 layout: "http"
-page_title: "HTTP API: /sys/root-generation/"
+page_title: "HTTP API: /sys/generate-root/"
-sidebar_current: "docs-http-sys-root-generation"
+sidebar_current: "docs-http-sys-generate-root"
 description: |-
-  The `/sys/root-generation/` endpoints are used to create a new root key for Vault.
+  The `/sys/generate-root/` endpoints are used to create a new root key for Vault.
 ---

-# /sys/root-generation/attempt
+# /sys/generate-root/attempt

 ## GET